d12frosted/elpa-mirror/gnu/vertico-readme.txt

   The `basic' completion style is specified as fallback in addition to `orderless' in order to ensure that completion commands which rely on dynamic completion tables, e.g., `completion-table-dynamic' or `completion-table-in-turn', work correctly.
-See `+orderless-dispatch' in the [Consult wiki] for an advanced Orderless style dispatcher.
+See the [Consult wiki] for my advanced Orderless configuration with style dispatchers.
 Additionally enable `partial-completion' for file path expansion. `partial-completion' is important for file wildcard support.
 Multiple files can be opened at once with `find-file' if you enter a wildcard.
 You may also give the `initials' completion style a